DMMDA: Pharmacodynamics

-Computationally predicted toxicology and metabolism

-Computational prediction with ProTox-3.0 predicts that DMMDA has the following toxicological properties from most probable to least probable: respiratorically toxic (P=0.76), nephrotoxic (P=0.58), ecotoxic (P=0.54), and carcinogenic (P=0.51).
-DMMDA is also predicted to cross the blood–brain barrier (BBB) (P=0.80).

-ProTox-3.0's predictions about DMMDA's toxicological properties.

-DMMDA is predicted to be metabolized via cytochrome CYP3A4 (P=0.60).
-DMMDA is somewhat similar to 3,4-methylenedioxy-1-N,α-dimethylphenylethylamine which is primarily metabolized into 3,4-dihydroxy-1-N,α-dimethylphenylethylamine.
-This may suggest that DMMDA can be metabolized into 3,4-dihydroxy-2,5-dimethoxy-1-α-methylphenylethylamine.
-The metabolism of 3,4,5-trimethoxyphenylethylamine results in the demethylation of its methoxy groups, which may suggest that metabolism of DMMDA may also result in the demethylation of its methoxy groups.

 Chemistry

+Isomers and enantiomers

 Precursors in the synthesis of DMMDA and its regioisomers.

 Shulgin explains in his book that DMMDA has 6 isomers similar to TMA.
 DMMDA-2 is the only other isomer that has been synthesized as of yet.
 DMMDA-3 could be made from exalatacin (1-allyl-2,6-dimethoxy-3,4-methylenedioxybenzene).
 Exalatacin can be found in the essential oil of both Crowea exalata and Crowea angustifolia var. angustifolia.
 In other words, exalatacin is an isomer of both apiole and dillapiole, which can be used to make DMMDA and DMMDA-2 respectively.
 Additionally, yet another isomer of DMMDA could be made from pseudodillapiole or 4,5-dimethoxy-2,3-methylenedioxyallylbenzene.
 The last two isomers of DMMDA are 5,6-dimethoxy-2,3-methylenedioxy-1-α-methylphenylethylamine and 4,6-dimethoxy-2,3-methylenedioxy-1-α-methylphenylethylamine.

 Like all other α-methylphenylethylamine derivative compounds, DMMDA and its regioisomer have two enantiomers due to the methyl group being in the alpha position of the ethyl group in position number 1 on the benzene ring.
 There is no information regarding the differences in the pharmacological effects of (S)-DMMDA and (R)-DMMDA.